Your roadmap

 I'm based in Ghent.
 When I'm not doing this, I'm probably outside walking my Weimaraner, da Vinci.

-If you read the "who this is for" section and felt seen, let's talk.
+If you read the "is this you?" section and felt seen, grab a slot.

 Your Questions, Answered